 I didn’t take many photos inside (to see the interior, check the documentary linked to just above), but this enchanting play of stained-glass-filtered light and shadow deserved to be remembered.

-I also happened upon three gilded feathers, which took my imagination to some fanciful places as I imagined cherub statues coming to life and flying around under the vaulted ceilings at night.
-Perhaps they soared a bit too enthusiastically and lost some feathers from their wings.
+I also happened upon these three gilded feathers, which took my imagination to some fanciful places as I imagined cherub statues coming to life and flying around under the vaulted ceilings at night.
+Perhaps they soared a bit too enthusiastically and lost some plumage along the way.